0x76agabond/chimera-architecture/README.md

 # **Chimera Architecture**
-A lightweight architectural experiment combining `Clean Architecture` with selective design patterns to increase flexibility and reduce boilerplate.
+*A meta-architecture built from a collection of modular patterns, extending `Clean Architecture` with scalable structure, reduced boilerplate, and flexible system evolution*.

 ---